Additional photos of this 1982 Suzuki Katana are available here for your perusal.

 Suzuki’s Marketing Manager in Germany told his Japanese management, “we had the most technically advanced bikes, but their design was uninteresting!”
 In response, Suzuki hired a three person team called Target Design, led by the ex-chief of BMW’s styling, Hans Muth to update the ‘company image’.
 This was his first creation, which was an immediate show-stopper at the Cologne Motor Show in 1980.
 In fact, the fairing might remind you of a similar Muth creation – the BMW R65LS.

-In 1100 form, the Katana had enough poke to back up the interesting styling thanks to 111 horsepower at 9,500 rpm and 71 lb-ft of torque at 6,500 rpm, good for a top speed of approximately 135 miles per hour.
+The Katana (also known as the GS1000SZ) had enough poke to back up the interesting styling thanks to 90 horsepower at 8,500 rpm, enough for a top speed of 140 miles per hour.